mckays630/2026-05-05-Python/index.md

 startdate: 2026-05-05      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2024-06-05-31        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Sheldon McKay, Marina Lehmkuhl"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Zebulun Arendsee"m "Huan Jin"]
+helper: ["Zebulun Arendsee", "Huan Jin", "Ayush Saxena"]
 email: ["sheldon.mckay@regeneron.com"]
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---